How to Apply for Financial Aid

 Outside Scholarships

 Students are required to provide yearly award amounts and descriptions of any grants and scholarships received from sources outside The College of New Jersey.
-This includes (but not limited to) National Guard, V.A.
-Education Benefits, Vocational Rehabilitation, any tuition/educational expense benefits and/or private grants or scholarship assistance.
+This includes (but is not limited to) National Guard, V.A.
+Education Benefits, Vocational Rehabilitation, any tuition/educational expense benefits, and/or private grants or scholarship assistance.
 Students are required to submit the outside scholarship information electronically by accessing their PAWS account.
-Navigate to Main Menu, Student Self Service, Campus Finances, Report Private Scholarships.
-Enter the name of the Scholarship, the name of the donor of the Scholarship (if different from the name of the Scholarship) and the amount of the scholarship.
+Navigate to Main Menu, Student Self-Service, Campus Finances, and Report Private Scholarships.
+Enter the name of the Scholarship, the name of the donor of the Scholarship (if different from the name of the Scholarship), and the scholarship amount.
 There is a place to provide additional information about the scholarship if necessary.
-Please read the instructions on the form to ensure that the process will go smoothly.
+Please read the instructions on the form to ensure the process goes smoothly.
 Private scholarship(s) will appear on your PAWS account with your other financial aid award(s).
 The amount will be included in “pending aid” for 30 days or until the funds are received, whichever comes first.
 Students are responsible for ensuring that private scholarship check(s) are sent to TCNJ.

 If a student with an outside scholarship completely withdraws after the beginning of the term, funds are returned to all aid sources according to TCNJ’s Refund and Repayment Policy.